Flight-Free-UK/flight_free_uk_website/source/posts/where-do-the-flight-free-uk-team-go-on-holiday.html.markdown

 ### Alan: survival camp in the Lake District

-Alan did a week-long beginners survival and bushcraft course in the Lake District.
-It was run by [Wild Human](https://www.wildhuman.com/), and took place on an estate near Lake Windermere.
+For something a little different, Alan booked himself onto a week-long beginners' Survival and Bushcraft course in the Lake District, run by [Wild Human](https://www.wildhuman.com/).

-The attendees arrived late on Sunday afternoon, pitched tents and got to know each other.
+Arriving near Lake Windermere late on Sunday afternoon, the attendees pitched their tents and got to know each other.

-“I was a bit worried that I might not get on with the others on the course” said Alan “but the group turned out to be one of the highlights.
+“I was a bit worried that I might not get on with the others on the course,” said Alan, “but the group turned out to be one of the highlights.
 People came from a range of backgrounds, experience levels and ages.
-Most nights were spent chatting around the campfire for hours”.
+Most nights were spent chatting around the campfire for hours.”

-The week included a mix of talks and practical skills, including building shelters, whittling, fire-making and cooking.
-There were also guided walks where they taught about foraging or tracking.
-On day one the group made a two-person shelter out of sticks and leaves, which everyone got an opportunity to sleep in.
+During the course of the week, the team learned skills such as shelter-building, whittling, fire-making and cooking.
+There were also guided walks where they were taught about foraging or tracking.
+As the week went on they took it in turns to sleep in a two-person shelter made out of sticks and leaves.

-“When I slept in the shelter, it rained really hard in the night, but we were really warm and dry inside”.
+“On my night in the shelter it rained really hard, but we were really warm and dry inside,” said Alan.

-The group was taught how to make fire from sticks, including how to make all the necessary tools.
-By the end, most of the group had managed it (or come very close!).
+By the end, most of the group had managed to make fire from sticks (or come very close!).
 For many, the cooking skills were a highlight.
-One day the instructors taught how to prepare a pigeon and turn it into a tasty pigeon pie, which included how to turn camping pots into a makeshift oven.
+One day the instructors taught the group how to prepare and cook a pigeon, which included how to turn camping pots into a makeshift oven.
 The day after was preparing trout and cooking it on an open fire.

 “I would definitely go on another one of their courses.
-I would love to do one of their foraging courses in the spring or autumn, or perhaps one of the craft weekends, where you learn to make a knife or axe.”
+I would love to do one of their foraging courses in the spring or autumn, or perhaps one of the craft weekends, where you learn to make a knife or an axe.”